grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 - image/tiff
 ```

+This will cause RingCentral to treat the inline body `text/html` part as an attachment.

 ### Incoming MIME Format

 To retrieve the MIME message, you will need a program to read incoming email from your mail service.
 Using a developer-friendly mail service will make this easier, however, you can also use mail protocols like IMAP and may even be able to read email off the disk if your program is co-located with your MTA.
 When you retrieve the email, you will want the raw email format, MIME.